 Bullying is any persistent behaviour which makes someone else feel unhappy, including not speaking to them, making faces, name calling, and sometimes even physical assault.
-Bullying will be treated as part of the behaviour policy and will be fully investigated.
+Bullying will be treated as part of the Behaviour and Positive Relationships Policy and will be fully investigated.
 Support for the perpetrator will be offered as well as for the victim.
 Parents for both sides will be informed.

-Racist incidents will also be dealt with as part of the behaviour policy and will be fully investigated.
+Racist incidents will also be dealt with as part of the Behaviour and Positive Relationships Policy and will be fully investigated.
 Support for the perpetrator will be offered as well as for the victim.
 Parents for both sides will be informed.

-We have a very strong anti- bullying policy and anti- racism policy which need to be read alongside the school's behaviour policy.
+We have a very strong anti- bullying policy and anti- racism policy which need to be read alongside the school's Behaviour and Positive Relationships Policy.